 What is left ventricular reconstructive surgery?

-The left ventricular reconstruction surgery is sometimes used to treat heart failure.
+Left ventricular reconstruction surgery (Modified DOR) is sometimes used to treat heart failure.
 During a heart attack, a scar may form in the left ventricle (left lower chamber of the heart).
 When each heartbeat occurs, the scarred area expands.
 These bulging, thin areas are called aneurysms.
 As a result of your aneurysm and other heart problems, your heart has to work harder to pump the blood throughout your body.
 Over time, your heart becomes less efficient and becomes larger than normal as a result of the additional work.

 An operation to the reconstructive left ventricle (or repair of an aneurysm) involves removing scarred, dead heart tissue and/or the aneurysm, allowing the left ventricle to assume a more normal shape.
 Heart failure symptoms and/or angina (chest pain) may be improved via this procedure, as well as maybe your heart's pumping ability.